msk-access/py-gbcms/docs/README.md

 # 📚 gbcms Documentation Hub

-Welcome to the comprehensive documentation for **gbcms** - the Python implementation of GetBaseCountsMultiSample.
+Welcome to the comprehensive documentation for **gbcms** - the Python implementation of gbcms.

 ## 🚀 Quick Start